Browse Definitions :

 • Conversational AI and chatbots.
 LLMs can enable a conversation with a user in a way that is typically more natural than older generations of AI technologies.

-Among the most common uses for conversational AI is with a chatbot, which can exist in any number of different forms where a user interacts in a query-and-response model.
-One of the most widely used LLM-based AI chatbots is ChatGPT, which is based on OpenAI's GPT-3 model.
+Among the most common uses for conversational AI is through a chatbot, which can exist in any number of different forms where a user interacts in a query-and-response model.
+The most widely used LLM-based AI chatbot is ChatGPT, which is developed by OpenAI.
+ChatGPT currently is based on the GPT-3.5 model, although paying subscribers can use the newer GPT-4 LLM.

 What are the advantages of large language models?